BUREAU OF PUBLIC SECRETS

 (b) The intelligentsia is power’s hall of mirrors.
 Opposing power, it never offers anything but passive cathartic identification to those whose every gesture gropingly expresses real opposition.
 The radicalism — not of theory, obviously, but of gesture — that could be glimpsed in the “Declaration of the 121,”(5) however, suggests some different possibilities.
 We are capable of precipitating this crisis, but we can do so only by entering the intelligentsia as a power against the intelligentsia.
 This phase — which must precede and be contained within the phase described in paragraph (a) — will put us in the perspective of the Nietzschean project.
 We will form a small, almost alchemical, experimental group within which the realization of the total man can be started.
 Nietzsche could conceive of such an undertaking only within the framework of the hierarchical principle.
 It is, in fact, within such a framework that we find ourselves.
 It is therefore of the utmost importance that we present ourselves without the slightest ambiguity (at the group level, the purification of the nucleus and the elimination of residues now seems to be completed).
 We accept the hierarchical framework in which we are placed only while impatiently working to abolish our domination over those whom we cannot avoid dominating on the basis of our criteria for mutual recognition.

 (c) Tactically our communication should be a diffusion emanating from a more or less hidden center.
-We will establish nonmaterialized networks (direct relationships, episodic ones, contacts without ties, development of embryonic relations based on affinity and understanding, in the manner of red agitators before the arrival of revolutionary armies).
+We will establish nonmaterialized networks (direct relationships, episodic ones, contacts without ties, development of embryonic relations based on affinity and understanding, in the manner of the red agitators before the arrival of revolutionary armies).
 We will claim radical gestures (actions, writings, political attitudes, works) as our own by analyzing them, and we will consider that our own acts and analyses are supported by the majority of people.

 Just as God constituted the reference point of past unitary society, we are preparing to create the central reference point for a new unitary society now possible.
 But this point cannot be fixed.
 As opposed to the ever-renewed confusion that cybernetic power draws from the inhuman past, it stands for the game that everyone will play, “the moving order of the future.”